-The brain is responsible for interpreting sounds, taste, smells, seeing objects and sensing touch for our body.
+The brain is responsible for interpreting sounds, tastes, smells, seeing objects, and sensing touch for our body.

-Each of the senses help us to interact with the world around us and to help us sense danger.
+Each of the senses helps us to interact with the world around us and to help us sense danger.

 Tasting food that is off or not right helps you know not to eat that food that may cause you to have a stomach ache or worse.

-In your nose you have smell receptors, the smell travels up your nose to the top of the nasal cavity near the part of the brains responsible for smell, the olfactory bulb and fossa.
-Nerve endings in the nasal cavity send signals to the brain about the smell.
+In your nose you have smell receptors, the smell travels up your nose to the top of the nasal cavity near the part of the brain responsible for smell, the olfactory bulb and fossa.
+Nerve endings in the nasal cavity send signals to the brain about smell.

-Smell is important because it prevents up from eating rotten food or smell burning from smoke or food or that we know to check.
+The smell is important because it prevents up from eating rotten food or smells burning from smoke or food or we know to check.

-Sound waves travel through our ear through the ear canal to get to our ear drum through the middle ear that has three small bones.
-The vibrations are sensed in the organ of Corti by tiny hairs that convert it into electrical impulses that travel to the brain.
+Sound waves travel through our ear through the ear canal to get to our eardrum through the middle ear which has three small bones.
+The vibrations are sensed in the organ of Corti by tiny hairs that convert them into electrical impulses that travel to the brain.